ursetto/stability-infrastructure/00-readme.txt

 TAG=4.7.0.6

 # Test the release.
 This is unfortunately not automated
-# Generally, you have to build and install into normal prefix,
+# Generally, you have to build and install into normal or temp prefix,
 #   then run the tests; the test suite is broken and won't run
-#   properly if chicken is not installed.
-PATH may need to be
+#   properly if chicken is not installed (error in setup-download).
-#   set so installed (testing) chicken is first.
+#   `make check` uses the PREFIX you specified in `make;make install`
+#   so installing to a temp prefix will work.

 # Update documentation (NEWS, NEWS.stability, README, manual/The User's Manual)
 #  with new version number, and commit  [see ./tag for an example]